-If you have a companion with a dexterous tongue who tends to find the tablet or capsule inside the treat, it helps to give a couple treats without the pill first so they are not suspicious, and then follow with the hidden pill.
-Try not to make the treat so large that they have to chew or maneuver it around in their mouth - you want them to just taste and swallow.
+If you have a companion with a dexterous tongue who tends to find the tablet or capsule inside the treat, it helps to give a couple treats without the pill first, so they are not suspicious, and then follow with the hidden pill.
+Try not to make the treat so large that they must chew or maneuver it around in their mouth.
+You want them to just taste and swallow.
 Pill Pocket treats can make the whole job much easier as they are tasty treats designed to hide a pill in.
-Another option is tocrush tablets and open capsules to mix with food… for dogs.
+Another option is to crush tablets and open capsules to mix with food for dogs.

 Which brings us back to the tricky issue of pilling a cat.
 The first step is to retrieve the first aid kit from under the bathroom sink.
 (OK, hopefully not).
-The calmer you are about this procedure the less anxious your cat will be, and the more likely you will be able to repeat this a second time (hopefully as many times as need be).
+The calmer you are about this procedure the less anxious your cat can be, and the more likely you will be able to repeat this a second time (hopefully as many times as need be).
 Begin with a picture in your mind of the entire procedure going quickly and smoothly.
 Got that vividly imagined in your mind?
-Good, now…
+Good, now

 - Get the tablet or capsule out and handy FIRST (this is much harder once you have a writhing feline under your arm).
 Coat the tablet or capsule with butter.
 Also have a dropper or syringe with ½ tsp or so of liquid nearby.

-- With the other hand - grasp the pill between your thumb and index finger, use a free finger to push down in the center of the lower jaw between the two canine teeth (long teeth), just inside the cat's mouth to open the mouth wide enough for you to insert the pill.
+- With the other hand, grasp the pill between your thumb and index finger.
+Use a free finger to push down in the center of the lower jaw between the two canine teeth (long teeth), just inside the cat's mouth to open the mouth wide enough for you to insert the pill.

 - Try to place the pill back far enough on the tongue (beyond the "hump") but do not put your fingers so far back as to cause the cat to gag.
 Then let the head return to normal position.